Rise and fall of the mighty elephants

 … smelling. – Savanna elephant, Lake Manyara National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

-… drinking by sucking up water and sprouting it into the mouth. – Savanna elephants, Etosha National Park, Namibia.
-In the background are springboks (Antidorcas marsupialis) and an Angolan giraffe (Giraffa camelopardalis ssp. angolensis).
-(Photo copyright © by Kaj Halberg)
+… drinking by sucking up water and sprouting it into the mouth. – Savanna elephants, Etosha National Park, Namibia (top), and Asian elephant, Bardiya National Park, western Nepal.
+In the upper picture, springboks (Antidorcas marsupialis) and an Angolan giraffe (Giraffa camelopardalis ssp. angolensis) are also present.
+(Photos copyright © by Kaj Halberg)

 … sucking up mud for a mud-bath. – Asian elephant, Yala National Park, Sri Lanka.
 (Photo copyright © by Kaj Halberg)